Skip to main content

 The Board - How does it work?
 How can I join a committee?

-The Stonehurst HOA Board is comprised of 9 resident homeowner volunteers that were elected by the membership at the annual meeting, which is held the fourth Monday in January each year.
-Three members serve for two years and six members serve for one year.
+The Stonehurst HOA Board is comprised of 9 resident homeowner volunteers that were elected by the membership at the annual meeting, which is held on the fourth Monday in January each year.
+Three members serve for two years and six members serve for one year (three of those members are finishing their second year of their two-year term).

 The Board has a President and Vice President who are elected by the newly elected Board members at the organizational meeting that follows the Annual Meeting.
 The Secretary/Treasurer is a paid employee of the Association and is a non-voting member of the Board.